wardrockay/pharow_to_odoo/README.md

-# Webhook Pharow → Odoo
+# Webhook Pharow → Odoo + Cloud Tasks

-A Flask application that receives webhook payloads from Pharow and converts them into Odoo CRM leads, with duplicate detection.
+A Flask application that receives webhook payloads from Pharow, converts them into Odoo CRM leads with duplicate detection, and queues mail generation tasks in Google Cloud Tasks.

 ## Features